alvarocampioni/e-commerce-microservices/README.md

 - Swagger – Used for API documentation to enhance development and integration processes.

-- Docker – Facilitates dependency management, ensures portability, and simplifies scalability across environments.
+- Docker – Facilitates dependency management, ensures portability, and simplifies scalability across environments by containerizing the services.

 ## Security
 - JWT: Authentication and Authorization based on generated JWT tokens to securely transmit information to the API.